 The glaze won’t set.
 What am I doing wrong?

-If your glaze appears to seep into the cake instead of setting like it should, it is possible that your cake is still too hot.
-It is important to allow your cake to cool once taken out of the oven.
+If your glaze appears to seep into the cake instead of setting as it should, it is possible that your cake is still too hot.
+It is important to allow your cake to cool completely after taken out of the oven.
 Once cooled entirely, you can pour the glaze over the cake and have it set as intended.

 A cake tasting dry can mean that there is too much flour.
 What you can do to help make your next cake better without adding too much liquid is to add a little bit of oil into the batter – about ¼ cup.
 The oil or fat will help keep moisture inside our cake!